jxmot/client-dht-udp/README.md

 # Design Details

-The SensorNet client function is to render sensor status and data for display on the browser.
+The SensorNet client function is to render sensor status and data for display in a browser.
 It does not interact with the SensorNet server except to establish a connection and to request to change the weather data source.
 After that it only receives sensor status & data, and weather condition & forecast data.

 ## Application Start Up